 - Record pressure readings and temperature readings

-Refrigerant gas like R12 and R134a are extremely damaging to the ozone layer and any gas that is irresponsibly released into the atmosphere by owner's or backyard mechanics can harm the environment and contribute to global warming.
+Refrigerant gas like R12 and R134a are incredibly damaging to the ozone layer, and any gas that is irresponsibly released into the atmosphere by owner’s or backyard mechanics can harm the environment and contribute to global warming.

-Keepin Cool offer's a Mobile Recovery/Disposal Service for those who are doing their own air conditioning repairs.
+Keepin’ Cool offer’s a Mobile Recovery/Disposal Service for those who are doing their own auto air conditioning repairs.

-It is illegal to release Refrigerant gases into the Atmosphere.
-The penalty for this runs into several Thousand Dollars.
+Releasing Refrigerant gases into the Atmosphere is illegal.
+The penalty for this runs into several thousand dollars.

-By law, refrigerant gas R12 and R134a must be reclaimed and sent to bodies such as Refrigerant Reclaim Australia to be destruction by special methods saving our ozone.
+By law, refrigerant gas R12 and R134a must be reclaimed and sent to bodies such as Refrigerant Reclaim Australia to be destruction by particular methods of saving our ozone.